Last Updated September, 2020

 As you can see the cost to travel the world for a year for two people can be quite affordable.
 If planned smartly, it can cost you way less than a monthly routine at home.
 If you haven’t read it yet, it’s time to check my tips on how to travel for $10,000 a year.

-We hope you didn’t fall asleep after reading this memoir and will come back to read more.
-If you have any question or similar experiences, we would love to hear from you!
+We hope you didn’t fall asleep after reading this memoir.
+If you have any questions or similar experiences, we would love to hear from you!

 Do you find this post interesting?
 Informative?
 Boring?
 How about sharing it on Pinterest?